-When FOUR PAWS began its work in the Ukraine in 2012, the abuse of bears in dog fights was still legal.
-Although the cruel practice of bear-baiting was legally banned in 2015 thanks to campaigning by FOUR PAWS and local animal rights activists, an estimated 12 to 18 bears still live on hunting stations and are exposed to the danger of being used as fighting bears to train hounds.
+When FOUR PAWS began its work in Ukraine in 2012, the abuse of bears in dog fights was still legal.
+Although the cruel practice of bear-baiting was legally banned in 2015 thanks to campaigning by FOUR PAWS and local animal rights activists, an estimated 15 to 18 bears today still live on hunting stations and are exposed to the danger of being used as fighting bears to train hounds.

 12-year-old male bear Misha was one of Ukraine’s #saddestbears.
 He was kept on a hunting station where he was most likely abused for bear-baiting.
 Now he can live a happy life in our BEAR SANCTUARY Domazhyr.

 FOUR PAWS has successfully rescued two female brown bears on 29th October in Ukraine and transferred them to BEAR SANCTUARY Domazhyr near Lviv.
 Dasha and Lelya were previously kept as a tourist attraction at a hotel and restaurant in Skole.